 We’ll be talking about what we have discovered, after giving this a close look.
 This way you’ll save yourself the trouble, rather than deal with any frustrations due to the possibility of being scammed.
 Now, let’s take a closer look at what “Simple Income Strategies” is and what it claims to do.

 What Is Simple Income Strategies?:

-“Simple Income Strategies” claims to be a program where you can get paid to post links, and earn money from them.
+“Simple Income Strategies” (which website can’t be found today), claims to be a program where you can get paid to post links, and earn money from them.
 But the problem is, they seem to be more of a scam opportunity than legit.
 It should not be confused for any legitimate affiliate marketing program, that you can find on the Internet.
 We’ll talk about that here shortly.